SlowBubble/video-spreadsheet/README.md

 ## M3d
 - Add a speed column, so that the user can enter the playback speed, which will be a number.
 Make the default 1.
 - During replay, you will need to generate a plan with that as a field and then use that to set the playback rate for the YT player.
+- Change the position end time computation to account for playback speed, and this will affect the plan actions mentioned in M2c
+- console log the YT player operations so that I can understand what's happening

+# M3e
+- Export: When the user press `x`, open up a prompt with the serialized project data selected, so that the user can copy it.
+  - If the user then press cancel, then nothing happens
+  - If the user press enter in the prompt (after possibly changing it), then the editor should treat that as serialized project data and deserialize and load it as the current project.

 # M2 implementation
 Get it working with a 1 small overlap